-This venue, which is literally a “hole in a wall,” boasts unique design, entertaining atmosphere, very reasonable prices, unbelievable choice of seafood, and friendly staff.
+This venue, which is literally a “hole in a wall,” boasts a unique design, entertaining atmosphere, very reasonable prices, incredible choice of seafood, and friendly staff.
 What’s not to like?
 The restaurant is located within a market, it’s difficult to find but completely worth the effort.
 The interior décor is particularly remarkable: myriad miscellaneous articles—including what seems to be a million dangling napkins—are hung everywhere.
 Looking up close, each napkin bears a special handwritten note from customers who have enjoyed their food and service.
-In addition, the unbelievable number of foreign bills—gifts from international customers—glued to the wall by the register.
+Also, the unbelievable number of foreign bills—gifts from international customers—glued to the wall by the register.
 The distinctive décor makes you wonder—what kind of fun dishes the chef is cooking up in the kitchen?